TimHanewich/bit-depth-img-compression/readme.md

     - A bit depth of 4 means there are 16 unique shades each pixel can have (2^4=16).
     - A bit depth of 2 means there are 4 unique shades each pixel can have (2^2=4).
     - A bit depth of 1 means there are 2 unique shades each pixel can have (2^1=2). *A bit depth of 1 just means each pixel will only be presented on "dark" or "light"*.
-- Once the pixel's monochrome value is scaled to a smaller value, within the confines of the maxiumum determined by the bit depth, it is then encoded as a number of bits (think of these as True/False values) (*the number of bits it is encoded is is the bit depth!*)
+- Once the pixel's monochrome value is scaled to a smaller value, within the confines of the maximum determined by the bit depth, it is then encoded as a number of bits (think of these as True/False values) (*the number of bits it is encoded is is the bit depth!*)
 - These bits are piled onto the remaining chain of bits.
 - These bits are converted into a series of byte values that represent this image.